Park Drive 2000: 1972 (Spring)

 The event was played between four invited professionals, as a triple round-robin.
 Reardon made a break of 146 in the round-robin stage, which was the highest-ever break in competitive play until overtaken by Spencer's maximum break at the 1979 Holsten Lager International.
 Alex Higgins, playing in his first major professional tournament, came second in the round robin rankings and lost 3–4 to Spencer.
 The following day, the same two players played the start of the week-long final of the 1972 World Snooker Championship.

 1972 (Autumn)

-The event was played between four invited professionals, as a triple round-robin.
+The event took place at venues throughout England between 27 September and 29 October 1972 and was played between four invited professionals, as a triple round-robin.
 Spencer finished behind Higgins in the round-robin standings, but beat him 5–3 in the final.
 The final was held at Belle Vue, Manchester, in front of 2,000 spectators.